Mary and I Wed

 I LOVE YOU.”

 We exchanged wedding rings.
 Clapping and partying began.
 Towards the end of the evening, Mary wanted to relax by going out on the town.
-Mary and I, Joe and Rick, and a handful of others went out in the sub-zero weather to continue celebrating.
+Mary and I, Joe and Rick, and a handful of others went out in the sub zero weather to continue celebrating.
 I remember sitting in the tavern next to the red brick wall.
 The wall was cold.
 Outside it was 40 degrees below zero.
-The extreme coldness felt as if it were pressing against the wall, and was doing its best to penetrate the building.
+The extreme coldness felt as if it were pressing against the wall, and was doing its best to penetrate into the building.
 And the coldness seemed to be winning.
 The tavern heater was having a hard time keeping the cold at bay.
-Luckily for us, we had dressed appropriately, and we comfortably (?) made our way around Steamboat Springs that evening of January 16, 1987.
+Luckily for us, we had dressed appropriately and we comfortably (?) made our way around Steamboat Springs that evening of January 16, 1987.